jrvanderdoes/purify/paper.md

 # Package Functionality

-Assessing whether data has homogeneity in its variance, displaying normality, and tests for differences based on stratification often requires extensive testing.
+Assessing whether the data is homogeneous in its variance, exhibits normality, or has significant differences between strata often requires extensive testing.
 `Purify` offers functions such as `normality_tests()`, `variance_tests()`, and `group_tests()` to investigate several test statistics at once.
-Resampled versions of many of these are provided to evalaute estimates and offer confidence intervals with fewer assumptions, e.g. see `resample_variance()`.
+Resampled versions of statistics are provided to determine estimates and confidence intervals with fewer assumptions, e.g. see `resample_variance()`.

 A primary function in `Purify` is `resample()`.
-The function offers clear input parameters to simplify the process of selecting or evaluating the correct methodology, even for functions not included in the package.
+This function offers clear input parameters to simplify the process of selecting or evaluating the correct methodology, even for user-defined functions.
 The multistep selection allows for combinations of dependent data, unbalanced data, and resampling to be performed with and without replacement.
 The flexibility enables users to adapt `Purify` to diverse data contexts and hypothesis-testing requirements.
 See also `cross_validation()` and `confidence_intervals()`.

 Supporting functions offer additional insight into data.
 Functions such as `summarize_resample()` provide information to the user on resampling, and other